-The best areas to stay in Crete for first-timer are the beautiful resort towns of Chania, Rethymno, Heraklion, Hersonissos, Malia, and Elounda because they are the most popular and beautiful towns for tourist that offers a wide variety of attractions and amenities.
+The best areas to stay in Crete for tourists are Chania, Rethymno, Heraklion, Agios Nikolaos, Elounda, Hersonissos, and Malia because they some of the island’s most popular and beautiful towns for tourist that offers a wide variety of attractions and amenities.

 If you are looking for nightlife, look into Malia.
 The Malia Strip is 1.5km of non-stop clubs and bars, Malia is very much an unmissable stop on the global nightlife stage.
 Just take into account the rest of this guide and make your decision based on what you want to fill up your trip with!